hui61/flask-demo/README.md

 # This is a demo application with flask

+## KeyWords:
+- Docker compose
+- Flask
+- Mysql
+- Swagger

-Ensure you can run this demo you need follow the steps below:
+## Ensure you can run this demo you need follow the steps below:

 1. Use git clone to download the demo
-2. Set up and activate your local virtual environment
-3. Configure your mysql database in config.py
-4. Install the module in requirements.txt
-5. Execute app.py to run the application
+1. Using cd flask-demo to go into the folder
+1. Use docker-compose up to start app
+1. Visit the http://127.0.0.1:5000/apidocs to explore the demo

+Note: If you changed the code you need to use docker-compose up --build to rebuild and start